 Safety is one of our company values, a top priority in all we do and deeply embedded in our company culture.
+We are committed to being the safest utility company in the nation.
 This requires persistent, daily attention in everything we do.
-Every meeting of three or more employees begins with a safety share, a practice that contributes to keeping safety in mind.
-In 2022, our Occupational Safety and Health Administration (OSHA) Total Incident Case Rate (incidents per 200,000 hours worked) was 1.39 placing us within the second quartile of American Gas Association (AGA) peer utilities.
+Every meeting of three or more employees begins with a safety share. a practice that contributes to keeping safety in mind.
+In 2022, our Occupational Safety and Health Administration (OSHA) Total Incident Case Rate (incidents per 200.000 hours worked) was 1.39 placing us within the second guartile of American Gas Association (AGA) peer utilities.
 Compared to 2021, we also achieved a 13% reduction in lost workdays in 2022.
 Our Preventable Motor Vehicle Incident Rate (vehicle accidents per 1,000,000 miles driven) was 1.33 in 2022, a top quartile achievement among AGA utility peers.
 We are also leading the way in the industry by encouraging employees to report injuries within one day, achieving reporting timeliness 17% above the utility average.